Raghavendra-Gali/PythonStuff/README.md

 # PythonStuff
-Compilation of courses that I have taken as a free mooc.
+A Compilation of Courses that I have taken across tutorials,edTechs,YouTube and many others
 <li>Implementation in Python</li>